Practical Decline Curve Analysis

 1.6 CEUs (Continuing Education Units) awarded for this 2-Day course.

 To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
 Cancellations made after the 14-day window will not be refunded.
 Send cancellation requests by email to firstname.lastname@example.org; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.

 For more details, please contact us at email@example.com.

-Brian Weatherill, PE is a petroleum engineering specialist with APA Petroleum Engineering and has more than 30 years of oilfield experience.
-Prior to becoming a consultant in 1998, Weatherill spent more than 20 years with Shell Canada, where he gained extensive experience in petroleum engineering, enhanced oil recovery, petroleum technology management and project management.
+Brian Weatherill, P.Eng., is a petroleum engineering specialist with APA Petroleum Engineering with more than 30 years of oilfield experience.
+Prior to becoming a consultant in 1998, Weatherill spent over 20 years with Shell Canada where he gained extensive experience in petroleum engineering, enhanced oil recovery, petroleum technology management and project management.
 Weatherill has also managed well stimulation operations for a privately-owned Canadian company.